 - accepting St Mary’s University as your first choice institution;

-- enrolling on to an undergraduate degree (or other relevant extended degree/ PGCE programme as indicated above) in September 2018;
+- enrolling on to an undergraduate degree (or PGCE programme) in September 2019;

 - providing proof of household income from Student Finance company; and